erikw/taiga-stats/README.md

 # Setup

 ## Installation
-Make sure to use a supported python version.
+Make sure to use a supported Python version.
 See the key `python` in the section `tool.poetry.dependencies` at [pyproject.toml](https://github.com/erikw/taiga-stats/blob/main/pyproject.toml).

 ```shell
 pip install taiga-stats
 taiga-stats -h
 ```

-If you use [pipx](https://pypi.org/project/pipx/) to install, you must specify a supported and locally available python version like:
+If you use [pipx](https://pypi.org/project/pipx/) to install, you must specify a supported and locally available Python version, like:

 ```shell
 pipx install --python python3.9 taiga-stats
 ```

 To use this tool, you need to supply
-* `--url` to your taiga server e.g. `https://api.taiga.io/`
+* `--url` to your taiga server e.g., `https://api.taiga.io/`
 * `--auth-token` that you need to obtain according to the [official instructions](https://docs.taiga.io/api.html#_authentication).

-It's recommended to put these 2 values in the below described `taiga-stats.conf` file for easier usage of this tool!
+It's recommended to put these 2 values in the below-described `taiga-stats.conf` file for easier usage of this tool!

 ## Config file
 It is tedious to have to specify the server URL and the authentication token every time.
-Also you typically work with some project at a time and would like to have default values for the project to use and maybe which tag to filter on.
+Also, you typically work with one project at a time and would like to have default values for the project to use, and maybe which tag to filter on.
 You can generate a configuration file to set these default values.

 ```shell
 taiga-stats config_template